Keto Lemon Blueberry Muffins

 In a small bowl, combine almond flour, coconut flour, baking powder and salt.
 Set aside.

-In a medium bowl, add butter, coconut oil and cream cheese.
+In a medium bowl, add butter, cream cheese and coconut oil.
 Melt in the microwave at 30 second intervals until softened.
 Mix until smooth.
-May have to use a hand mixer to blend until smooth.
+Use a hand mixer if needed to blend until smooth.

 Stir in